solventrix/Honeur-Setup/remote-installation/scripts/README.md

 Once done, the script will download the Zeppelin docker image and will create the docker container.

+:warning: Please run the installation script of the [HONEUR Proxy](#honeur-proxy) after installing or updating Zeppelin.
+The proxy is necessary for accessing Zeppelin through the browser.

 ## User Management installation instructions
 :warning: User Management should only be installed when other components are installed with the **_secure_** version.
 When other components are installed with the standard version, you can skip this installation.